Finiteness properties of automorphism spaces of manifolds with finite fundamental group: Finiteness properties of stable homology groups

 where the last two isomorphisms are induced by the Hurewicz and Thom isomorphisms respectively.
 We observed above that $\pi_0(\mr{MT}\theta)$ is finitely generated, so the first map has finite kernel, which implies that the stabiliser $\pi_0(\hAut(u))_{\rho_M}$ of $[M,\rho_M]\in \pi_0(\mr{MT}\theta)$ has finite index in the stabiliser $\pi_0(\hAut(u))_{\rho_{M,\bQ}}$ of the image $[M,\rho_M]_\bQ\in H_{2n}(B';\bQ_\omega)$ under the above composition.
 In view of \cref{prop:finite-type-homotopy-groups} we may instead show that the group of path components of $\hAut(u)_{\rho_{M,\bQ}}$ is of finite type and that its higher homotopy groups are finitely generated.
 As $u$ is $n$-co-connected, it is in particular $2n$-co-connected, so it follows from \cref{lem:truncation-relative-mapping-space} below that we may replace $\hAut(u)_{\rho_{M,\bQ}}$ by the stabiliser

 of $[M,\rho_M]_\bQ\in H_{2n}(B';\bQ_\omega)\cong H_{2n}(\tau_{\le 2n}B';\bQ_\omega)$.
 We now consider the fibration sequence

 with homotopy fibre taken over $\tau_{\le 2n}u$.
-The base and total spaces of this fibration have at all basepoints finitely generated higher homotopy groups and polycyclic-by-finite fundamental group by \cref{cor:section-spaces-F-coconnected}, so the same holds for the fibre.
+The base and total spaces of this fibration have at all basepoints finitely generated higher homotopy groups and polycyclic-by-finite fundamental group by \cref{cor:section-spaces-F-coconnected} since $\tau_{\le 2n}B'$ as finite type as a result of \cref{cor:fg-homotopy-implies-fg-homology}, so the same holds for the fibre.
 Thus it only remains to show that the group $\pi_0(\hAut(\tau_{\le 2n}u)_{\rho_{M,\bQ}})$ is of finite type.
 As the groups $\pi_1(B)$ and $\pi_1(B')$ are finite, it is straightforward to see that this group is commensurable up to finite kernel to the analogous group $\pi_0(\hAut^{\pi_1}_*(\tau_{\le 2n}u)_{\rho_{M,\bQ}})$ of pointed homotopy automorphisms over $\tau_{\le 2n}u$ (considered as a pointed map) that induce the identity on fundamental group.
 Being of finite type is invariant under commensurability up to finite kernel by \cref{lem:f-infty-commensurable}, so we may restrict our attention to $\pi_0(\hAut^{\pi_1}_*(\tau_{\le 2n}u)_{\rho_{M,\bQ}})$.
-Using the pointed analogue of \eqref{equ:truncated-fibre-sequence}, we see that this group fits into an extension whose kernel is a quotient of the polycylic-by-finite group $\pi_1(\Map_*(\tau_{\le 2n}B,\tau_{\le 2n}B'),\tau_{\le 2n}u)$ and whose quotient is the stabiliser of $[\tau_{\le 2n}u]\in \pi_0(\Map_*(\tau_{\le 2n}B',\tau_{\le 2n}B))$ with respect to the action by precomposition.
-Being of finite type is preserved under extensions (see \cref{lem:f-infty}) and polycylic-by-finite groups are of finite type (see \cref{lem:group-classes-closure}), so the claim follows once we show that the subgroup \eqref{equ:stabiliser-homology-class-and-map} is of finite type.
+Using the pointed analogue of \eqref{equ:truncated-fibre-sequence}, we see that this group fits into an extension whose kernel is a quotient of the polycyclic-by-finite group $\pi_1(\Map_*(\tau_{\le 2n}B,\tau_{\le 2n}B'),\tau_{\le 2n}u)$ and whose quotient is the stabiliser of $[\tau_{\le 2n}u]\in \pi_0(\Map_*(\tau_{\le 2n}B',\tau_{\le 2n}B))$ with respect to the action by precomposition.
+Being of finite type is preserved under extensions (see \cref{lem:f-infty}) and polycyclic-by-finite groups are of finite type (see \cref{lem:group-classes-closure}), so the claim follows once we show that the subgroup \eqref{equ:stabiliser-homology-class-and-map} is of finite type.
 Since $B$ has finitely generated homotopy groups, an induction over a Postnikov tower shows that the map